szheng0621/v-art-frontend/README.md

 npm run dev

 🔐 Login to Access Exhibitions
-Use the following dummy credentials to access personal exhibition features:
+the site is hosted with Netlify, to view the site, please go to https://v-art-gallery.netlify.app/ Use the following dummy credentials to access personal exhibition features:

 Username: happyamy2016